Adnuntius/documentation/adnuntius-data/segment-sharing/segment-sharing.md

 23fd4gab3c7
 ```

-The consent string can be stored in a cookie named `adnconsent` and this will automatically be use in all requests via the Adnuntius tag.
+The consent string can be stored in a cookie named `adnconsent` and this will automatically be used in all requests via the Adnuntius tag.
 Otherwise, the consent string can be provided in the Adnuntius tag using the `adnConsent` parameter.